-- Certain breeds are more prone to wheezing — Smushed face dogs wheeze more.
+- Certain breeds are more prone to wheezing — Dogs with flat or smushed faces wheeze more.

 👉 Here’s an example of what a dog’s wheezing sounds like.

 Why dogs wheeze

 Dogs wheeze because they have sensitive airways.
 When your dog’s airway becomes inflamed, it causes a disruption of airflow.
 The obstruction can either happen in a dog’s windpipe or bronchi.
 Wheezing occurs when the bronchial passages become inflamed.
 Most blockages occur in the upper airways which is why wheezing comes out as a whistling sound.

 The canine respiratory system is just as important to their overall health as it is to a human’s health.
 For a dog, the respiratory tract controls a variety of bodily functions.
 For example, dogs don’t sweat through their skin.
 Instead, your pup’s respiratory system is responsible for regulating their bodily temperature.

 Smushed face or “ brachycephalic breeds” are more prone to wheezing than other dogs.
 They include American bulldogs, shih tzu, and pugs.
 These dog breeds have shortened nasal passages, narrow or “stenotic” nares, and a less normal flow of air.